Baset Temple: Battambang's Forgotten Sanctuary

 0

-Baset Temple: Battambang's Forgotten Hilltop Sanctuary
+Baset Temple: Battambang's Forgotten Sanctuary

-The serene and historic ruins of Baset Temple.
+The ruins of Baset Temple.

-Built Under King Suryavarman I
+King Suryavarman I

 🏛️